buddhist-uni/buddhist-uni.github.io/_content/articles/dating-baphuon_leroy-stephanie-et-al.md

 openalexid: W2169271073
 ---

-> The Theravāda modification is a hundred years prior to the conventional 16th century estimation and is not associated with renewed use of Angkor.
+> The Theravada modification is a hundred years prior to the conventional 16th century estimation and is not associated with renewed use of Angkor.
 > Instead it relates to the Ayutthayan occupation of Angkor in the 1430s and 40s during a major period of climatic instability.